 Thailand Has Strict Labour Laws

 The thing to bear in mind is that Thailand has very strict labour laws.
 Foreigners are prohibited from doing the jobs Thai people do, and busking is one of those jobs.
 Thailand has buskers everywhere.
 The footage of the old man playing a guitar was taken at Nong Khai Saturday Night Market and the boy was filmed in front of a shopping mall near Chatuchak market in Bangkok.
 Part of the Thai legal tradition is the prohibition of foreigners entering certain profession and industries.
-Economic protectionism at a fairly extreme level in a country which proudly states that it has never been colonised – the three or so years the Japanese were there in WWII appears not to have counted, nor invasions by the Burmese or Cambodians – and this state of mind applies to the harmless activity of busking.
+Economic protectionism at a fairly extreme level in a country which proudly states that it has never been colonised – the three or so years the Japanese were there in WWII appears not to have counted, nor invasions by the Burmese or Cambodians, nor colonisation of Chanthaburi by the French – and this state of mind applies to the harmless activity of busking.

 Buskers May be Deported